ifm/developerportal/v1.21.6/_sources/Technology/VPU/usb.md.txt

     987
     ```

-2. On your Linux laptop of choice: Change the USB mount point on your **Linux Laptop** via `chown`
+2. On your Linux laptop: Change the USB mount point on your **Linux Laptop** via `chown`
     ```bash
     user@laptop:~$ sudo chown 989:987 -R /media/<mount_point>
     ```

 :::{note}
-Please be aware that changing the GID and UID mount points may result in missing read access on your laptop.
-To restore read access on your laptop to the USB storage device, change the GID and UID back to match your personal user accounts ones.
+Please note that changing the GID and UID for mount points may result in read access issues for the USB storage device on your laptop.
+To restore read access, reset the GID and UID to match the values of your personal user account.
 :::

 ### Plug in and mounting